• Skip to primary navigation

 7. Learn How to Talk to Strangers

-Talking to people in the street is an idea I love, but before I started solo travel, it was a major challenge for me.
+Talking to people in the street is an idea I love, but before I started solo travel, it was a major challenge for me and now it feels completely normal.

 paisa spanish colombia

-It’s through solo travel in South America that I’ve become more social.
+It’s through solo travel in South America that I’ve leared to be more social, whether that by doing tours, attending events or Spanish meet-ups.

-I highly suggest connecting with locals by confessing your love for their country as a good place to start when on the road.
+I suggest connecting with locals by confessing your love for their country, food etc, as a good place to start when on the road.
+It sparks genuine warm conversations and deepens cultural understanding every time.

 You can even get into the habit of doing this before you travel to any new place.
 The best way is by using social media or by looking for homestays.